SJGowen/ITIL-4-Foundation/KeyConcepts.md

 - D. The assurance that a product or service will meet agreed requirements

 <details>
   A. The functionality offered by a product or service to meet a particular need!
+  - B. Is Outcome
+  - C. Is Risk
+  - D. Is Warranty
 </details>

 [Back](README.md)